loqalabs/loqa-skills/README.md

 ## License

-Licensed under the Apache License 2.0.
+Licensed under the GNU Affero General Public License v3.0.
 See [LICENSE](LICENSE) for details.